CommonRoad/commonroad-reachable-set/README.md

   sudo apt-get upgrade libomp-dev
   ```

-* Build the package and install it to your conda environment via pip command:
+* Build the package and install it to your conda environment via pip command.
   ```bash
   pip install -v .
   ```